VenueDriver/Vagrant-Chef-LEMP-stack/README.md

 from your host OS to see PHP info.
 The root of the web site is in ```/vagrant``` in the VM.
 * SSH to the Vagrant VM with ```vagrant ssh```.
 * Switch into this project's shared code folder with ```cd /vagrant```.
 From your terminal, you are now operating in a simulated production environment.
-If you run a Rake task or start a Rails server then you will be using the technology stack that Chef created for you.

 To start a development environment for future development sessions: